SirCrocker/RMT-Manchester-Library/README.md

 ## About

-kronecker-chenc-for-arduino is an Arduino library that implements the channel encoding algorithm described in [the paper by F. Asim et al.](https://ieeexplore.ieee.org/document/9146283) for the case of BPSK.
-The implementation assumes the channel is a binary symmetric channel, that only digital data is sent and received, and that the packets' smallest unit is bytes (8 bits).

-Currently, only TPMD-4 with Scheme 2 is implemented, and the decoder implemented is the rank-one detector which has a coding rate of 1/4 due to the need of training symbols.
+RMT-Manchester-Library is an ESP-IDF library that implements Manchester line encoding utilizing the Remote Control Transceiver (RMT) peripheral of the ESP32 serie of microcontrollers.
+The library exposes the transmitter and receiver.
+The library implements two baud rates: 20 kBd and 50 kBd.
+Both baud rates have been tested to be working error-free even in non-ideal conditions.

 ## Installation

-Drag and drop the files `kronecker-chenc.cc` and `kronecker-chenc.h` to the directory where your libraries are installed.
+Drag and drop the directory `manch_rmt_rx` or `manch_rmt_tx` to the directory where your libraries are installed.
+The directory to drag and drop depends if the MCU will be used as a transmitter or a receiver.
+To change the GPIO used for transmitting or receiving, modify the corresponding macro on the header file.

 ## Usage